egumasa/engagement-annotation-project/docs/4_Part3_confusing_tags.md

 - The result **demonstrated (ENDORSE)** that ...
 - The author **mentioned (ATTRIBUTE)** that ...

+When the writer use communication verbs (argue, state, explain) with intensification to align with that view (e.g., rightly, effectively), then they are ENDORSE.
+- The author **convincingly argued (ENDORSE)** that ...
+- The paper **rightly pointed (ENDORSE)** out that ....

 ### Modal verbs with permissions/obligations are considered as ENTERTAIN
 - You **must** switch off the lights when you leave.
+-

 ### Attribute or Monogloss
 In some cases, communication verb is used to talk about the action itself, not attributing the content of the locution.
+Test this by substituting the communication/mental verb with `state/argue` or `think`.
+If you can find appropriate substitution with basic communication verbs that can function as ATTRIBUTE, then it is likely that the move is also ATTRIBUTE.

 - Then, she spoke (MONOGLOSS) to the public.
 (The focus is on the *action* of speaking, not the content.)
 - Some **say (ATTRIBUTE)** it's cool.
 (The focus is on the content [AND who says it].)
+- They **observed** that the change in the emotion was temporary.
+(Substitution to `stated/argued` still makes sense, so it is likely to be an ATTRIBUTE.)
+- They observed a rare star.
+(Substitution to `stated/argued` gives you strange sentence, they are description of the action, not the content.)

 ### Rhetorical questions